dashpilot/single-file-components-for-vanilla-js/README.md

 </style>
 ```

+The order of the template, script and css tags is up to your own preference.
 When you run `npm run dev` or `npm run build` the compiler goes through all the components and automatically splits and minifies/uglifies the JS, CSS and HTML into dist/assets.
 It also copies index.html to the dist folder.

 ## What it's not